Medically reviewed by Drugs.com. Last updated on Sep 3, 2023.

-There is no cure for HIV.
+HIV cannot be cured.
 The main goal of treatment is to improve your health.
 The second goal is to slow the progression from HIV to AIDS.
 Your healthcare provider will decide your treatment based on your CD4 cell and viral load counts.
+Tell him or her if you ever had an allergic reaction to or other problem with any medicine.
 You may need any of the following:

 - Antiretroviral medicines slow the progression of HIV.
 They are given in different combinations called highly active antiretroviral therapy (HAART).
 Your healthcare provider will decide what kind of HAART you need.
 You may need to make HAART changes if you have severe side effects or develop resistance to a medicine.

 - Antimicrobial medicines kill or prevent bacterial, viral, or fungal infections.

 - Preventative medicines may be given to protect you from opportunistic infections.
 These are illnesses that develop because your immune system cannot fight the bacteria or viruses that cause them.
 Examples include toxoplasmosis, Pneumocystis pneumonia (PCP), and tuberculosis.